Census Data for West Allis ...

 Using the population (60,411 people) and land area (11.39 square miles [29.5 km²]) values from the 2010 Census, West Allis had a population density of 5,295 people per square mile [2,044 people/km²].

 In comparison, the 2000 Census shows West Allis had a population of 61,254 people and a land area of 11.35 square miles [29.4 km²].
 This gives a population density of 5,386 people per square mile [2,079 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for West Allis.
-You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
-More information about these differences can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, West Allis had 29,353 Housing Units<3> and with its population of 60,411 people, this averages 2.06 people per Housing Unit.

 The 2010 Census shows West Allis had a land area of 11.39 square miles [29.5 km²].
 This translates to 2,573 Housing Units per square mile [993 housing units/km²].

 From the Census of 2000: West Allis had 28,708 Housing Units, a population of 61,254 people and a land area of 11.35 square miles [29.4 km²].
 This gives a density of 2.13 people per Housing Unit and 2,524 Housing Units per square mile [974 housing units/km²].